 More recently, different steroid delivery options have been utilized for treatment of CRSwNP.
 Large volume nasal steroid rinses with squeeze plastic bottles have been shown to be superior to traditional steroid sprays.
 Exhalation delivery system with fluticasone is a recently approved steroid device that sprays fluticasone deeper into the nasal cavity to reduce inflammation from nasal polyps.
 Stents that deliver topical steroids can also be inserted by surgeons and have shown benefit in reducing polyp recurrence.

 Other medications that have shown some benefit in the treatment of nasal polyps include leukotriene inhibitors such as montelukast.
 Additionally, antibiotics are occasionally prescribed if there is a concern for infection although there is not much scientific evidence for their efficacy.
-Finally, a biologic medicine called dupilumab, which has been approved to treat moderate to severe asthma, has also gained approval to treat CRSwNP.
-Dupilumab is given as an injection every other week and has been shown to reduce the need for surgery and treatment with oral steroids.
+Finally, biologic medications (dupilumab, mepolizumab and omalizumab), which have been approved to treat moderate to severe asthma, have also gained approval to treat CRSwNP.
+These are given as injections every 2-4 weeks and have been shown to reduce the need for surgery and treatment with oral steroids.

 CRSwNP is often co-managed by allergists and otolaryngologists.